MegalithOfficial/meg.db/README.md

 ## License

-This module is open source and available under the [MIT License](https://opensource.org/licenses/MIT).
+This module is open source and available under the [GNU License](https://opensource.org/license/gpl-3-0/).

 ## Contributing